1943 Amsterdam civil registry office bombing: Aftermath

-Following the bombing, the Nazis immediately offered a 10,000 guilder reward to whomever could identify the perpetrators of the assault.
-Within a week, most of the conspirators had been betrayed to the Nazis and arrested.
+Following the bombing, the Reichskommissariat Niederlande immediately offered a 10,000 guilder reward to whomever could identify the perpetrators of the assault.
+Within a week, most of the conspirators had been betrayed to the Nazi-run government and arrested.
 When Willem Arondeus was arrested in April, he did not reveal the names of his co-conspirators.
-However the Nazis found a notebook in his apartment listing many of the names, which led to the arrest of most of the resistance members who participated in the assault.
+However the Germans found a notebook in his apartment listing many of the names, which led to the arrest of most of the resistance members who participated in the assault.

 The trial against the resistance members who carried out the assault took place in June 1943 at the Tropenmuseum.
 Willem Arondeus and 13 others were found guilty and sentenced to death.
 Two received clemency at the last minute; the other 12 were executed on 2 July 1943.
 Gerrit van Veen managed to escape capture and continued his resistance activities until his 1944 arrest and execution following an assault on an Amsterdam prison.

 Attorney and co-conspirator Lau Mazirel visited Willem Arondeus in prison shortly before he was executed for his role in the assault.
-Arondeus, who was openly gay, asked her to "tell the world that gays are no less courageous than anyone else."
+Arondeus, who was openly gay, asked her to "tell the world that homosexuals are no less courageous than anyone else."
 Mazirel went on to become an early proponent of LGBT rights.
 At the trial, the defense claimed mitigating circumstances for Sjoerd Bakker, Arondeus' partner, claiming that Arondeus had encouraged Bakker to participate since they were involved in an emotional relationship.
 However, Bakker refuted that claim and was sentenced to death along with the others.